 Leading Industry-Specific iPaaS

-• Flexspring: Flexspring specializes in iPaaS integrations for Human Resources industry applications.
-The platform includes a wide variety of prebuilt integrations and security features – for common HR applications, and platforms like Monster, Greenhous and Workday.
+- Flexspring: Flexspring specializes in custom iPaaS data integration for Human Resources industry applications.
+The platform also includes a wide variety of prebuilt integrations and security features – for common HR applications and platforms like BambooHR, Greenhouse, Workday, NetSuite, Salesforce, and ADP.